UMM-CSci-Systems/C-strings-and-memory-management/README.md

 -   `foo.c`, which includes the initial stub (or an incorrect version) of the program you're working with in that part.
--   `main.c`, which gives you a "main" function that you can use to run your code separate from the test code.
+-   `main.c`, which gives you a "main" function that you can use to run your code independently of the test code.
 This is how people would normally run your program outside of the test harness, so you want to make sure that it doesn't have any memory leaks.
 You might also